Skip to Content

 Perlas del Mar de Cortez farm in Mexico keeps the pearl diving tradition alive.
 It's the only commercial farm where loose-cultured rainbow pearls are grown.

-The pearls are from rainbow-lipped pearl oysters that produce them in striking colors of violet, bronze, red and opalescent gray.
+The pearls are from rainbow-lipped pearl oysters, which produce them in striking colors of violet, bronze, red, and opalescent gray.

 You cannot dive for the pearls at the farm, but you will learn how the process works and watch the farm's divers.